NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Biting Snare.md

 **Bulk** 0; **Size** med
 **Usage** held-in-one-hand

-The snare's jaws shut on the leg of a creature that steps on it.
-The snare deals 5d6 piercing damage to the first creature that enters its square; that creature must attempt a DC 18 Reflex check save.
+This snare closes shut on the leg of a creature.
+The snare deals 5d6 piercing damage to the first creature that enters its square; that creature must attempt a DC 21 Reflex check save.

 * * *